Frankie the flamingo news 2025

 21st July 2025

-Looking like there is grey now under the Frankie’s feathers, so the begining of the ‘grey phase’.
+Looking like there is grey now under Frankie’s feathers, so the beginning of the grey phase.

 20th July 2025

-Notice how the beak is just begining to bend downwards and will be a little while yet before it develops enough for the chick to be able to feed and filter through like an adult.
+Notice how the beak is just beginning to bend downwards.
+It will be a little while yet before it develops enough for the chick to be able to feed and filter like an adult.

 18th July 2025